 CONTACT: Name of chairman or rapporteur for Question [number] Tel./fax/e-mail

-Annex 5 to Resolution 1 (Rev. Dubai, 2014)
+Annex 5 to Resolution 1 (Rev. buenos aires, 2017)

 Rapporteur's checklist

-1 Establish a work plan in consultation with the group of collaborators.
-The work plan should be reviewed periodically by the study group and contain the following:
+1 Establish a work plan in consultation with the vice-rapporteurs and relevant working group.
+The work plan should be reviewed periodically by the relevant working group and study group and contain the following:

 – list of tasks to be completed;